-not finding you there, I came this way, and it | holy saints ! the boy laid six of them flat upon seems I hit the right track.
-I want some assis- | the sand before they got him bound." some.
-You have a good heavy boat ?"
-"Yes. sir."
-"She is a fair sea boat ?"
-"Yes, sir."
-"Suppose there should be such a thing as my wanting to carry off a small cargo from the opposite shore a few nights hence, think you could help me ?"
-"That depends upon what it is," returned the fisherman, after some hesitation.
+- 'So I thought.
+I have been to your cot, but not finding you there, I came this way, and it seems I hit the right track.
+I want some assistance-or, I should say, I am likely to want some.
+You have a good, heavy boat?' - 'Yes, sir.' - 'She is a fair sea boat?' - 'Yes sir.' - 'Suppose there should be such a thing as my wanting to carry off a small cargo from the opposite shore a few nights hence, think you could help me?
+That depends upon what it is,' returned the fisherman, after some hesitation.